Evolutionarily Stable (Mis)specifications: Theory and Applications: Higher-Order Misspecifications in LQN Games

 Note that market prices and quantity choices may be positive or negative.
 To interpret, when $P>0,$ the market pays for each unit of good supplied, and market price decreases in total supply.
 When $P<0,$ the market pays for disposal of the good.
-Firms make money by submitting negative quantities, which represent offers to remove the good from the market.
-The per-unit disposal fee decreases as the firms offer to dispose more.
 The cost $\frac{1}{2}q_{i}^{2}$ represents either a convex production cost or a convex disposal cost, depending on the sign of $q_{i}.$